PBwebD/ChildNav/README.md

 ## Possible TODOs
 * Add a title option
-* Elect to show parent page as title/link
+* Elect to show parent page as title or link
-* ADD pages to list, not just "include"
+* ADD pages to list, not just ONLY include

 ## Notes
 * Include ONLY includes pages listed